 .png)

-You can find Alaska business entity information, including entity name, type, number, and formation date, through the Alaska Division of Corporations, Business, and Professional Licensing business search portal.
-This online database provides immediate access to key details you need for onboarding, compliance, or business transactions.
+You can find Alaska business entity information, including entity name, type, number, and formation date, through the Alaska Division of Corporations, Business and Professional Licensing business search portal.
+This online database gives you immediate access to the details you need for onboarding, compliance checks, or business transactions.

-This concise guide will walk you through exactly how to search the Alaska database, where to find each piece of information, and what format each data point takes in Alaska's system.
+This guide walks through exactly how to search the Alaska database, where each piece of information lives, and what format each data point takes in Alaska's system.

 |---|---|---|---|